-This page explains how to deploy an Image Classification model with DeepSparse.
+This page explains how to deploy an image classification model with DeepSparse.

-This section requires the DeepSparse Server Install.
+This use case requires the installation of DeepSparse Server.

 This pathway is relevant if you intend to deploy a model created using SparseML library.